notsatan/auto-sub/README.md

 Sets the title for the subtitle stream.
 If a value for this flag is not provided, the filename of the subtitle file (minus the file extension) will be used by default.

-*Note*: The same title will be applied to all subtitle streams, in every source directory.
+*Note*: The same title will be applied to all subtitle streams, for all source directories.

 #### FFmpeg